Violin Pedagogy: How Did They Learn?

 Click here for Geminiani's Composition VI, found in The Art of Playing on the Violin

-Click here to listen to a MIDI file Geminiani's Composition VI
+Click here to listen to a sound file of Geminiani's Composition VI

 Musicologist Robin Stowell observed that it was not until the late eighteenth-century that pedagogical material specifically labeled as etudes became widely available for students of the violin: